Lolita

 The inciting incident occurs at 15 minutes when Humbert sees Dolores (Lolita) for the first time in the garden, immediately recognizing her as the embodiment of his lost Annabel.
 His obsession crystallizes instantly..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 34 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Humbert deliberately chooses to marry Charlotte Haze to maintain access to Dolores.
+This reveals the protagonist's commitment to Humbert deliberately chooses to marry Charlotte Haze to maintain access to Dolores.
 An active, calculated decision to enter a false life in service of his obsession., moving from reaction to action.

 The Collapse moment at 102 minutes (74% through) represents the emotional nadir.
 Here, Lolita disappears from the hospital with Quilty.
 Humbert's complete loss—the object of his obsession is gone, his constructed reality destroyed.
 The death of his delusion., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.